Best 10 Stops on the Oregon Coast from Depoe Bay to Newport

 Here you’ll find the Lookout at Cape Foulweather, a gift shop and observatory perched on a cliff with views of the coast to the north.
 Head towards the back of the shop to take advantage of the huge windows overlooking the shore.
 There are binoculars you can borrow to get a better look.

 Cape Foulweather got its name in 1778 when Captain Cook spotted the land formation during some particularly nasty weather.
-This area does get big storms, although on most days the weather won’t ruin your enjoyment of this unforgettable place.
+This area does get big storms, but most days, the weather won’t ruin your enjoyment of this unforgettable place.

 5. Devils Punchbowl State Natural Area